taolson/Admiran/doc/Language.md

 ### Program Structure

 A Miranda2 program consists of a hierarchical collection of *modules*.
-Modules provied a way to control namespaces and re-use software in oarge programs.
+Modules provied a way to control namespaces and re-use software in large programs.
 The top-level module consists of a collection of *declarations*.
 Declarations define values and types used in the module, and potentially exported to other modules.

 ### Values and Types